 Successfully navigating the complex and dynamic international employment landscape is more challenging than ever in today’s global marketplace.
-Our new guide, “Mapping the Trends: The Global Employer Update 2017,” provides succinct updates on major employment law developments across 39 jurisdictions to help guide our clients in the year ahead.
+The latest edition of our guide, “Mapping the Trends: The Global Employer Update 2019,” provides succinct updates on major employment law developments across 68 jurisdictions to help guide our clients manage their global workforces in the year ahead.
 After all, local realities impact global strategies.

 With special thanks to the many local counsel for their invaluable contributions to this survey.